danrs/git-practice/README.md

 # Welcome to git practice!
 This repo is a safe place to practice the basics of git.
 Try out a rebase without risking any important code!
 Learn how to sync from an upstream repo!
-Preactice resolving merge conflicts!
+Practice resolving merge conflicts!
 This guide assumes you have a comfortable knowledge of unix shell commands.
 If you want a refresher, [try here](https://github.com/you-dont-need/You-Dont-Need-GUI).
 This guide also assumes you have an existing github account and have [added your ssh key to it](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
 This guide is designed as a space to practice git commands, not just teach them.
 If you are just after a quick reference, I recommend http://rogerdudler.github.io/git-guide/